Inside the great pyramid

-After crawling in the darkness towards on my hands and knees in a tunnel that got narrower and narrower we made it to the Queen’s Chamber (was freaking out too much to take any pics).
-As someone who has been claustrophobic my entire life I broke down when I made it there.
-It was my second time in Egypt, the first in 2010 I was not ready to journey in, or perhaps I knew I needed to do it in reverence.
+After crawling in the darkness on my hands and knees in a tunnel that got narrower and narrower, we made it to the Queen’s Chamber (I was freaking out too much to take any pics).
+As someone who has been claustrophobic my entire life I broke down when I made it in.
+It was my second time in Egypt; the first in 2010 I was not ready to journey in, or perhaps I knew I needed to do it in reverence.
 I am reminded that most places of initiations work like this… they invite the initiate to go through a certain dying to arrive there.
-This time I was surrounded by the most tender hearted men who called me forth and helped me to my feet.
+This time I was surrounded by the most tender-hearted men, who called me forth and helped me to my feet.
 How blessed to share this place with such reverence.

 After meditating in the majesty of the Queen’s Chamber we then climbed while hunched over to the King’s chamber (pic shown) which was directly above.
 Here we were blessed to sing our cells back to sovereignty as the powerful vibrations of this sacred chamber echoed from the bones of the earth to the marrow of our own.
 We chanted each other’s name one by one.
-It felt like tender sweet reserection.
-Hours felt like minutes as we crawled from the womb of the pyramid on hands and knees and were birthed into the now dark star lit sky.
+It felt like tender, sweet resurrection.
+Hours felt like minutes as we crawled from the womb of the pyramid on hands and knees and were birthed into the now dark, starlit sky.
 The moonlight gently whispering that everything is born and grows in the darkness.
 A day and a moment that will echo forever in the samskara of my soul.
-One I feel so deeply fortunate to be able to have experienced.
-As destiny would have it, I was able to share it with my husband who 3 years ago became my husband @craiggourlay
+One I feel so deeply fortunate to have experienced.
+As destiny would have it, I was able to share it with the man who, three years ago, became my husband.